rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - There are no commercially available systems like RDBs
 - Many applications do not require the expensive power of these systems (e.g. many commerce related applications)
 - Many RDBs do provide some of the functionality - e.g. supporting transitive closure operation (a form of recursion in SQL2).
 For example $\text{path(X,Y)}:-\text{edge(X,Y)}$ and $\text{path(X,Y)}:-\text{edge(X,Z), path(Z,Y)}$.

+> Applications of different forms of databases
+>
+> - Applications for key-value databases - suitable if the database do not need complex relationabl table type of structure, but can be expressed with simple key-value pairs.
+The simple structure allows faster insertion and search, and scales quickly.
+For example, shopping cart in an e-commerce site.
+> - Applications for document storages - well suited when different kinds of documents do not always have the same structure/sections.
+For example, news articles.
+> - Applications for graph databases - well suited for connection data: social network connections (e.g. who are my firends of friends), spatial data (e.g., route planning - which ways can I go now to reach destination).

 ---